vinnyoodles/react-native-socket-io-example/README.md

 # React Native Socket.io Example
 A demo for implementing a mobile chatroom as well as practice for myself using React Native and Socket.io.
+I talked more about this in my [Medium article](https://medium.com/@vinnyoodles/a-simple-messaging-app-with-react-native-and-socket-io-e1cae3df7bda)

 ### Getting started
 First, install React Native, Socket.io and other node modules.